 It’s that time of year when people start turning on their heating systems to settle in for a cold winter.
 Unfortunately, when some heaters start up, especially if it hasn’t undergone a seasonal heating tune-up, there are some issues that need to be examined.
 A serious problem you may run into is your furnace making unusual noises – take a look at these furnace noises you should never disregard.

 If you hear a loud scratching racket that sounds like metal on metal, there is probably something defective with the blower wheel.
 If you hear something like this, turn off your furnace ASAP and call Levy & Son Service Experts to inspect the system.
 There are multiple things that could be amiss with the blower wheel.
 First, it could just be loose and if the component is not too damaged, can be tightened.
 Second, it may be that the blower wheel is broken and will require replacement.
 Or third, it may be that the motor mount itself broke, causing the complete blower assembly to rattle uncontrollably.
 One of our service experts would be happy to come out and take a look, and get you back to the noiseless and comfortable home you have come to adore.

 Loud Bang When Furnace Starts

 If you hear a squealing disturbance, it could be the shaft bearings are in need of oil, there is an issue with the blower belt, or the blower motor is malfunctioning.
-A routine furnace tune-up will help catch these issues before they become big problems so make sure you call us at 469-250-0932 and we’ll make sure your furnace is ready to keep you safe and comfortable all winter long.
+A routine furnace tune-up will help catch these issues before they become major problems so make sure you call us at 469-250-0932 and we’ll make sure your furnace is ready to keep you safe and warm all winter long.